 - Supervision: Always watch kids closely when they’re in or near the water.

-- Perimeter protection: Install fences and gates around pools so nobody sneaks in unattended.
+- Install perimeter protection: Install fences and gates around pools so nobody sneaks in unattended.

-- Safety gear: Make sure kids wear life jackets around the water.
+- Buy safety gear: Make sure kids wear life jackets around the water.

-- First aid: Learn basic swimming skills and cardiopulmonary resuscitation (CPR).
+- Know first aid: Learn basic swimming skills and cardiopulmonary resuscitation (CPR).

 At the end of the day, if you or your kiddo inhaled some water while swimming or got dunked in the pool during water tag, there’s no need to worry, Dr. Grover says.
 However, drowning is always a concern—meaning you can never be too safe by the water.